microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling HOL.md

     _Modifying controller.py_

-1. Find **worker.py** in this lab's "resources" folder and open it in the text or program editor of your choice.
+1. Open **worker.py** from the lab resources in the text or program editor of your choice.

 1. In **worker.py**, replace *storage_account_name* on line 11 with the name of the storage account you created in Step 3, and replace *storage_account_key* on line 12 with the access key that is on the clipboard.
 Then save your changes and close the file.